 corfu.el - COmpletion in Region FUnction

 Corfu enhances in-buffer completion with a small completion popup.
-The current candidates are shown in a popup below or above the point.
-The candidates can be selected by moving up and down.
+The current candidates are shown in a popup below or above the point, and can be selected by moving up and down.
 Corfu is the minimalistic in-buffer completion counterpart of the Vertico minibuffer UI.

 Table of Contents